 What’s more, I’ve lost count now of how many people have told me that “everybody goes through a phase like you’re going through,” assuring me that the best way to get past it is to just learn to trust that somehow it all works out whether we understand it or not.
 What this tells me is that virtually everyone who makes it into old age still holding on to the faith of their youth had to decide at one point or another to let go of their questions and just, well…give them up.

 The irony is that they feel that I’m the one who gave up.
-From their point of view, I made a deliberate choice to reject God and go my own way, putting myself above God as if I know better than he does what’s what.
+From their point of view, I made a deliberate choice to reject God and go my own way, putting myself above God as if I know better than he does what’s right.
 It wasn’t until recently that I finally figured out why they keep thinking this…

 It’s because they did make a choice.
 They chose to stuff the questions down, resolving to surrender their need to understand why things never really add up.
 One by one, I’ve heard each one of them say virtually the same things.
 They cannot understand why, from my point of view, there wasn’t any choice to be made at all.
 For me, I couldn’t help following wherever the evidence led, and for me it led right out the door.
 But that’s not how it works for everyone.
 Some people can just turn it off.